rahulwaykos/kubernetes/kubectl-plugin.md

 Just place your executable script anywhere in your PATH and you are good to go.

 ## How to write Plugin
 Create file starting with `kubectl-`.
-For example, `kubectl-greetings' which will create `kubectl greetings` command.
+For example, `kubectl-greetings` which will create `kubectl greetings` command.
 To install plugin, you must save this file anywhere in you PATH.
 Following is example of plugin that will greet user

 ```